What is a Flawn?

 Can I add more flower varieties to a Flawn Seed Kit?

 Absolutely!
 Simply add any additional varieties to your cart along with the Flawn Seed Kit and they will ship with your order.
-It's recommended to add annuals like Baby Blue Eyes or Crimson Clover which provide a great nectar and pollen sources for our early arriving pollinators.

 What if I already have weeds like Crabgrass and Creeping Charlie?